raidfire99/gnuradio-3.8-iio-ubuntu18-/README.md

 The only prerequisite for this script is GIT if you dont have it run:
 *sudo apt install git*

-To get and use the script you need to run 4 simple commands, (edit filnames if using _nosetenv or wls versions):
+To get and use the script you need to run 4 simple commands, (edit filenames if using _nosetenv or wls versions):

 *git clone https://github.com/raidfire99/gnuradio-3.8-iio-ubuntu18-.git*